Keelen-Fisher/CodeFellows-Lecture-Notes/class0007.md

 It is an open standard that defines a compact and self-contained way of securely transmitting information between parties as a JSON object.

+- What is the anatomy of a token?

+  - a. header
+  - b. payload: data content / body (username, password, roles)
+  - c. signiture: SECRET -> this is how we keep out JWT secure.

 - When should we use JSON Web Tokens?

 Should be used when: